 At the Eye Care Institute, we’ve been performing LASIK surgery to help our patients throw away their glasses and contacts for a long time.
-In fact, Drs.
-Barth and Rich have performed this laser vision correction procedure since 1996.
+In fact, Dr. Rich have performed this laser vision correction procedure since 1996.
 LASIK surgery is so commonplace today, with millions of patients worldwide opting for the surgery, that it seems the procedure has been around forever.
 But in reality, LASIK has only been performed in the U.S. for just 25 years.
 Since LASIK is a major part of our Santa Rosa business, we thought our patients might be interested to know some of the backgrounds of LASIK.
 Here’s a brief history of Laser-assisted in situ keratomileusis (LASIK).

 What is LASIK?